fbismil/fbismil/README.md

 - Hi!!!
 - I'm ditching my field to purse software engineering!
-- After weeks of not knowing where to start and getting confused with tech lingo, I have begun to venture into The Odin Project, CS50x, and discrete math.
+- After weeks of not knowing where to start and getting confused with tech lingo, I have begun to venture into The Odin Project, CS50x, and discrete math before attempting a second bachelor's in comp sci!
+I'M SO EXCITED!!!!!!
-  Hoping to print more than "Hello, world" in a few months!!

 -is this what having a passion feels like???